 Cosmetology Instructor: Career, Outlook and Education Information

 Explore the career requirements for cosmetology instructors.
 Get the facts about education programs, job skills, licensure and employment outlook to determine if this is the right career for you.
-Schools offering Culinary Arts degrees can also be found in these popular choices.
+Schools offering Nail Technology degrees can also be found in these popular choices.

 Career Information at a Glance